viklund/FEGA-onboarding/docs/topics/technical-operational/README.md

 ### Standard Operating Procedures (SOPs)

 It is useful to establish SOPs for common node operational tasks to enable consistent service delivery and streamline internal processes.
-Use **[this template](https://docs.google.com/document/d/1BWPL9I9PlWiea6k-vcDDwaMu3rM5FSdV_0n8u7hAQpg/edit?usp=sharing)** to develop SOPs for your own node.
+Use this **[template to develop SOPs for your own node](https://docs.google.com/document/d/1BWPL9I9PlWiea6k-vcDDwaMu3rM5FSdV_0n8u7hAQpg/edit?usp=sharing)**.

 Standard interactions between Central EGA and Federated EGA node Helpdesk staff have been developed into a set of SOPs.
 Follow these SOPs below.